-Sleep is an active, repetitive and reversible behavior, which interferes with many different physiological functions, including learning processes and memory consolidation.(1) In cases of sleep deprivation, which have increased in modern society, these functions may be secondarily affected.(1) During sleep, restructuring of all physiological functions of the organism takes place, and functional conditions existing in the preceding waking period are restored.(2) An adult requires an average of 7 to 8 hours of sleep within 24 hours.(3)
+Sleep is an active, repetitive, and reversible behavior, which interferes with many different physiological functions, including learning processes and memory consolidation.1 In cases of sleep deprivation, which have increased in modern society, these functions may be secondarily affected.1 During sleep, the restructuring of all the physiological functions of the organism takes place.
+Sleep restores the functional conditions of the preceding waking period.2 An adult requires an average of 7 to 8 hours of sleep within 24 hours.3

-The learning process is a cognitive activity stemming from memory consolidation, and sleep plays a fundamental role in this process.(4) Understanding the phenomenon of sleep, taking its several aspects in consideration, is a scientific procedure to find solutions for sleep disorders, to achieve a satisfactory performance throughout daily activities.(4) Sleep disorders entail several repercussions to humans, resulting in loss of quality of life and autonomic dysfunction, decrease in the professional or academic performance, increased incidence of psychiatric disorders, and decrease in vigilance, with damages to personal security and consequent increase in the number of accidents.(5)
+Learning process is a cognitive activity stemming from memory consolidation, and sleep plays a fundamental role in this process.4 Understanding the phenomenon of sleep, considering its several aspects, is a scientific procedure to seek solutions for sleep disorders, to achieve a satisfactory performance throughout daily activities.4 Sleep disorders entail several repercussions to humans, resulting in loss of quality of life, autonomic dysfunction, decrease in the professional or academic performance, increased incidence of psychiatric disorders and decrease in vigilance, with damages to personal security and consequent increase in the number of accidents.5

-Restriction and fragmentation are the most common causes of sleep impairment.(6) Sleep deprivation may be a result of work or curricular demands, family responsibilities, use of medication, personal factors and lifestyle.(6) Fragmentation results in inadequate sleep quality and duration, and it is a consequence of biological and/or environmental factors causing interruptions.
+Restriction and fragmentation are the most common causes of sleep impairment.6 Sleep deprivation may be a result of work or curricular demands, family responsibilities, use of medication, personal factors, and lifestyle.6 Fragmentation results in inadequate sleep quality and duration, and it is a consequence of biological and/or environmental factors causing interruptions.

-In this context, medical students form a group prone to have sleep disorders due to their full time curricular load, extracurricular activities, high stress and pressure towards high performance, and the time demanded in studies.(7)
+In this context, medical students form a group prone to have sleep disorders due to their full time curricular load, extracurricular activities, high stress and pressure towards high performance, and the time demanded for studies.7

-Therefore, due to the lack of studies relating sleep quality and academic development, and due to the likelihood of medical students to develop an irregular sleepvigilance pattern and a high prevalence of sleep disorders, the present study aimed to show the prevalence of "poor" sleepers (PS) and identify the main factors affecting the sleep quality of this population and the probable relationship between sleep and academic performance throughout the course.
+Therefore, due to the lack of studies relating sleep quality and academic development, and due to the likelihood of medical students to develop an irregular sleep-vigilance pattern and a high prevalence of sleep disorders, the present study aimed to undercover the prevalence of poor sleepers (PS) and identify, by means of a validated questionnaire, the main factors affecting sleep quality of this population and the likely relationship between sleep and academic performance throughout the course.